gameraccoon/one-time-share/README.md

 If you care about keeping your information secure, you should either use a trusted [end-to-end encrypted](https://en.wikipedia.org/wiki/End-to-end_encryption) messenger or utilize [public-key cryptography](https://en.wikipedia.org/wiki/Email_encryption) yourself.

-**If you don't use end-to-end encryption, your conversations can be accessed by other people.**
+*If the messenger you are using does not utilize end-to-end encryption, it means your messages can be read by other people.*

 ### What if the service gets hacked?